swistakm/graceful/docs/guide/parameters.rst

 represented by just an ordered list of points.
 But does it makes sense to define your polygon as ``point`` parameter with ``many=True``?
 Probably not.
-In case where order of data is important you need some custom parameter class that will explicitely define how to handle such parameters.
+In case where order of data is important you need some custom parameter class that will explicitly define how to handle such parameters.
 The naive implementation for polygon parameter could be as follows:
 The naive